Wrapped and Faux Cable Stitches

 That is how you need to put in the first row of stitches.
 For the second row, you can purl across the entire row or simply use the same pattern but instead of a knit stitch, use a purl.

 The thing with wrapped stitches is that while they look brilliant, they have the tendency to get caught in stuff and that means, they can unravel quite easily.
 However, if you are looking to make something like an Afghan or a wrap, then this would be the perfect way to complete things.
-You might even want to use it in your handbag designs also look at, DIY Bathroom Ceramic Tile or probably a rug. look at, RC Model Boat Kits
+You might even want to use it in your handbag designs also see, RC Big Cars or probably a rug. why not visit, RC Boat Video

 The Faux Cable